• Home

 One day I will make it out west to see the gorgeous Redwood trees.
 The next best thing than going is reading all about them in Redwoods by Jason Chin.

 Trees: A Rooted History by Piotr Socha is a stunning oversized book highlighting the history of trees.
 There is so much to look at and read in this book.
-It’s one you can come back to over and over again and makes for a great book to explore one one one or with a small group.
+It’s one you can come back to over and over again and makes for a great book to explore one on one or with a small group.

-Losing and Saving Trees
+Losing and Saving Trees Picture Books

 Imagine loving trees so much that you climb up one and stay there for a very long time to make a point about the importance of saving them.
 That is just what happens in Luna & Me by Jenny Sue Kostecki-Shaw.